ZiyueZhao/ZiyueZhao.github.io/index.md

   **Ziyue Zhao**, Sai Han, Tim Fingscheidt

-  _ITG Conference on Speech Communication, Oct.
+  _ITG Conference on Speech Communication, Paderborn, Germany, Oct.
 2016_

   Abstract: Low bit rate vector quantization (VQ) is omnipresent in today’s media transmission.
 With IP-based transmission the situation is that source-coded bits are typically either lost/deleted as a whole frame/packet, or they are received correctly.
 Assuming correctly received VQ symbols we show how to exploit vector-to-vector (i.e., residual temporal) redundancy at the decoder side for an improved reconstruction.
 It turns out that a feedforward neural network is an effective means for predicting better reconstruction vectors at the receiver in a system-compatible fashion, gaining up to 1 dB SNR depending on signal correlation and bit rate.